Definition :

 - Days Sales Outstanding (DSO): Represents the average number of days it takes to collect receivables.

-Common Mistakes Businesses Make with Accounts Receivable Turnover
+Common Mistakes Businesses Make with A/R Turnover

-- Over-reliance on Credit Sales: Extending excessive credit without proper vetting can lead to cash flow issues.
+Extending excessive credit without proper vetting can lead to cash flow issues.

-- Ignoring Overdue Invoices: Failing to address late payments promptly can result in bad debts.
+Failing to address late payments promptly can result in bad debts.

-- Not Regularly Analyzing AR Performance: Without consistent monitoring, inefficiencies in the collection process may go unnoticed.
+Without consistent monitoring, inefficiencies in the collection process may go unnoticed.

 How Accounts Receivable Turnover Impacts Cash Flow and Financial Health